Kenya school fire kills 17 students – DW – 09/06/2024

 "The bodies recovered at the scene were burnt beyond recognition," Onyango said.
 "More bodies are likely to be recovered once [the] scene is fully processed."

 School fires are common in Kenya's boarding schools.
-In 2017, a school fire in the capital, Nairobi, killed at least nine high school students.
+In 2017, a school fire in Nairobi killed at least nine high school students.

 rmt/nm (AFP, AP, Reuters)